U.C. Davis

 A. Colin Cameron: Python for Regression

-These notes are for data analysis using key Python modules, notably statsmodels for statistics and scikit-learn for machine learning.
-This requires little knowledge of how to program in Python (a low-level language).
+These notes are for data analysis using key Python modules, notably statsmodels for statistics, scikit-learn for machine learning and tensorflow and keras for neural nets.
+Little knowledge of how to program in Python (a low-level language) is required.
 Instead one needs to know the commands to use the modules.

-Rather than directly install Python it is convenient to install Anaconda which also automatically installs key modules.
+Rather than directly install Python it is convenient to install Anaconda which also automatically installs key modules in the base environment.

 Anaconda installs not only base Python plus many packages (collections of modules), including the key ones for econometrics.